kmhuynh/hugoblox-academic-cv/content/publication/huynh-2024-optimal/index.md

 ---

-## 🔬 Technical Abstract
+## 🌟 The Bigger Picture

+Diffusion magnetic resonance imaging (MRI) is a pivotal tool in pathology research and for the study of brain development.
+However, noise often undermines the intricate details expected to be gained from increasing the spatial resolution.
+Rather than resorting to time-consuming scans and costly hardware upgrades to combat noise, data redundancy in MRI can be leveraged to effectively reduce noise, unveil details, and enhance downstream analyses.

+### ✨ Key Highlights

+• **MRI resolution is bounded by the level of thermal noise**
+• **Mitigating noise typically requires time-consuming scans or expensive hardware upgrades**
+• **We leverage redundancy in multi-channel-complex-valued data to reduce noise**
+• **Noise reduction improves downstream analyses**

 <details>
-<summary><strong>Click to expand technical details</strong></summary>
+<summary><strong>🔬 Technical Abstract (Click to expand)</strong></summary>

 The spatial resolution attainable in diffusion magnetic resonance (MR) imaging is inherently limited by noise.
 The weaker signal associated with a smaller voxel size, especially at a high level of diffusion sensitization, is often buried under the noise floor owing to the non-Gaussian nature of the MR magnitude signal.
 Here, we show how the noise floor can be suppressed remarkably via optimal shrinkage of singular values associated with noise in complex-valued k-space data from multiple receiver channels.
 We explore and compare different low-rank signal matrix recovery strategies to utilize the inherently redundant information from multiple channels.
 In combination with background phase removal, the optimal strategy reduces the noise floor by 11 times.
-Our framework enables imaging with substantially improved resolution for precise characterization of tissue microstructure and white matter pathways without relying on expensive hardware upgrades and time-consuming acquisition repetitions, outperforming other related denoising methods.
+Our framework enables imaging with substantially improved resolution for precise characterization of tissue microstructure and white matter pathways without relying on expensive hardware upgrades and time-intensive acquisition repetitions, outperforming other related denoising methods.

 </details>